The Latest and Last Beatles Song: “Now and Then”

 The Beatles performed several songs on the Sunday, August 1, 1965 show.
 They started with “I Feel Fine,” “I’m Down,” “Act Naturally,” and “Ticket To Ride.”

 Next, Paul McCartney sang “Yesterday” by himself in the song’s first performance on British television.
 The band returned, with Lennon carrying flowers and joking, “Thank you Ringo, that was wonderful.”
 The band closed with “Help!”
-Below you may hear the audio of part of the 1965 show.
+Below you may watch and hear the 1965 show.

 The album Anthology 2 (1996) included fours songs from this performance, “I Feel Fine,” “Ticket To Ride,” “Yesterday,” and “Help!”